danth/axyn/README.md

 ![Screenshot of example conversation](images/Screenshot_20200426_124703.png)

 Axyn will also respond to messages in servers, if noone else has responded within 3 minutes and it is more than 80% certain.
+Mention the bot to get an instant response.

 ### Reactions